AI-Powered Performance Analysis

 Launch Chrome, capture heap snapshots, performance traces, runtime traces, and all network assets in a single page load.

-Drop-in Vitest plugin that profiles your test suite with V8 CPU profiling and analyzes your application code performance.
+Profile your test suite with Vitest, Node.js test runner, or Bun — V8 CPU profiling and AI analysis of your application code.

 Deep Agent Investigation